particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Connection management 2024-01-30

+[Automatic connection management](/reference/device-os/connection-management/) documentation is now available.
+The feature is available in Device OS 5.7.0.

 ### Monitor One datasheet battery warnings 2024-01-29

 Added additional warnings related to batteries to the [Monitor One datasheet](/reference/datasheets/tracker/monitor-one-datasheet/#battery-warnings).